 - Proper care should be taken in reading, recording the data.
 Also, the calculation of error should be done accurately.

 - By increasing the number of experimenters we can reduce the gross errors.
 If each experimenter takes different reading at different points, then by taking the average of more readings we can reduce the gross errors

 - Systematic Errors: Systematic errors can be better understood if we divide it into subgroups;

 - Instrumental Errors: These errors arise due to faulty construction and calibration of the measuring instruments.
 Such errors arise due to the hysteresis of the equipment or due to friction.
 Lots of the time, the equipment being used is faulty due to misuse or neglect which changes the reading of the equipment.
 The zero error is a very common type of error.
 This error is common in devices like vernier calipers and screw gauge.
 The zero error can be either positive or negative.
 Sometimes the readings of the scale are worn off and this can also lead to a bad reading.

-Observational Errors: These are the errors that arise due to an individual’s bias, lack of proper setting of the apparatus or individual’s carelessness in taking observations.
+Observational Errors: These are the errors that arise due to an individual’s bias, lack of proper setting of the apparatus, or an individual’s carelessness in taking observations.
 The measurement errors also include wrong readings due to Parallax errors.

 Random Error: The random errors are those errors, which occur irregularly and hence are random.
 These can arise due to random and unpredictable fluctuations in experimental conditions (e.g. unpredictable fluctuations in temperature, voltage supply, mechanical vibrations of experimental set-ups, etc, errors by the observer taking readings, etc. For example, when the same person repeats the same observation, it is very likely that he may get different readings every time.

-This article explored the various types of errors in measurements we make.
+This article explored the various types of errors in the measurements we make.
 These errors are everywhere in every measurement we make.
-To find more articles, visit BYJUs.com.
-Join us and fall in love with learning.
+To find more articles, visit BYJU’S. Join us and fall in love with learning.